1970 Bhola cyclone: Death toll

 Two medical relief surveys were carried out by the Pakistan-SEATO Cholera Research Laboratory: the first in November and the second in February and March.
 The purpose of the first survey was to establish the immediate medical needs in the affected regions, and the second, more detailed, survey was designed as the basis for long-term relief and recovery planning.
 In the second survey, approximately 1.4% of the area's population was studied.

 The first survey concluded that the surface water in most of the affected regions had a comparable salt content to that drawn from wells, except in Sudharam, where the water was almost undrinkable with a salt content of up to 0.5%.
 The mortality was estimated at 14.2%—equivalent to a death toll of 240,000.
 Cyclone-related morbidity was generally restricted to minor injuries, but a phenomenon dubbed "cyclone syndrome" was observed.
 This consisted of severe abrasions on the limbs and chest caused by survivors clinging to trees to withstand the storm surge.
 Initially, there were fears of an outbreak of cholera and typhoid fever in the weeks following the storm, but the survey found no evidence of an epidemic of cholera, smallpox, or any other disease in the region affected by the storm.

 The totals from the second survey were likely a considerable underestimate as several groups were not included— 100,000 migrant workers who were collecting the rice harvest, families who were completely wiped out by the storm, and those who had migrated out of the region in the intervening three months.
 Excluding these groups reduced the risk of hearsay and exaggeration.
 The survey concluded that the overall death toll was, at minimum, 224,000.
-The worst effects were felt in Tazumuddin, where the mortality was 46.3%, corresponding to approximately 77,000 deaths in Thana alone.
+The worst effects were felt in Tazumuddin, where the mortality was 46.3%, corresponding to approximately 80,000 deaths in the thana alone.
 The mean mortality throughout the affected region was 16.5%.

 The results showed that the highest survival rate was for adult males aged 15–49, while more than half the deaths were children under age 10, who only formed a third of the pre-cyclone population.
 This suggests that the young, old, and sick were at the highest risk of perishing in the cyclone and its storm surge.
 In the months after the storm, the mortality of the middle-aged was lower in the cyclone area than in the control region, near Dhaka.
 This reflected the storm's toll on the less healthy individuals.